Managing Traffic Flow in and Around Your Venue

 Quick, clear, convenient real-time communication is also critical.
 Implement options like two-way radios or walkie-talkies to keep your personal team in touch with one another while your event is in progress.

-Coordinate with police and other authorities to determine how, when, and under what circumstances you’ll communicate with them, as well.
+Coordinate with police and other authorities to determine how, when, and under what circumstances you’ll communicate with them.

 Preparedness Ensures Safe Events Every Time